dynamsoft-docs/document-viewer-docs/api/errorlist.md

  -80104     | *XXX(API)*: The specified document(s) do not exist.
  -80105     | *XXX(API)*: The specified page(s) do not exist.
  -80106     | *XXX(API)*: The specified annotation does not exist.
+ -80108     | *XXX(API)*: The document has been destroyed.
+ -80109     | *XXX(API)*: The page has been destroyed.

-## Document related Error
+## Document Related Errors

  Error Code | Error Message
  ---------- | ---------------------------------------------
  -80200     | File type is not supported.
  -80201     | docUid does not allow duplicate.
- -80202     | Failed to read the PDF file becouse it's encrypted and the correct password is not provided.
+ -80202     | Failed to read the PDF file because it's encrypted and the correct password is not provided.
  -80203     | Failed to read some annotations because they are not supported by Dynamsoft Document Viewer so far.
+ -80204     | PDFs containing XFA (XML Forms Architecture) forms are not supported.
+ -80205     | The pageData has been destroyed.
+ -80206     | The DocTextSearcher has been destroyed.

-## Viewer releated Error
+## Viewer Releated Errors

  Error Code | Error Message
  ---------- | ------------------------------------------------------------